Elements Connect

 Objective

-Learn how to set the value of a Elements Connected custom field in Automation for Jira rule, based on a Jira Text field.
+Learn how to set the value of an Elements Connected custom field using a Jira Automation rule, based on the content of a Jira Text field.

 Tutorial